 Once approved for the Slate card, customers have 60 days in which to execute the promotional balance transfer.
 In effect, you are asking Chase to pay off your old credit card's balance and apply that amount to your new Slate card.
 Just note that the old balance must be on a card that is not from Chase.

 I have reviewed dozens of other cards, but all others require that an additional 3% of the amount transferred be added to your new account as a balance transfer fee.
-So this is clearly the best balance transfer offer on the market as it is the only one with a $0 intro balance transfer fee.
-But in addition, new purchases can also be made interest free for a period of 15 months.
+So this is clearly the best balance transfer offer on the market as it is the only one with no balance transfer fee for an introductory period.
+But in addition, new purchases can also be made interest-free for a period of 15 months.
 Always keep in mind that you will still have to make a monthly minimum payment, and you will still have to pay off all charges within 15 months in order to avoid interest.
 (See also: When to Do a Balance Transfer to Pay Off Credit Card Debt)

 The Beauty of Blueprint

-Savvy credit card experts quickly recognize the fact that Slate is the only card on the market with no balance transfer fee.
-But what few reviewers appear to understand is the value behind Chase's unique Blueprint program.
+Savvy credit card experts quickly recognize the fact that Slate is the only card on the market with no balance transfer fee for the first 6 months.
+But few reviewers understand is the value behind Chase's unique Blueprint program.
 Blueprint is a feature available at no additional charge to holders of several different Chase credit cards.
 But I strongly believe that this program is ideally suited to the typical Slate cardholder, someone who carries a balance.

-- No intro fee on balance transfers.
-With 15 months of fee-free and interest-free financing on your existing balance and no balance transfer fee for transfers made during the first 60 days, you will not find this offer anywhere else.
+No intro fee on balance transfers.
+With 15 months of 0% intro APR on your existing balance and no balance transfer fee for transfers made during the first 60 days, you will not find this offer anywhere else.
 (See also: Best Credit Cards Without Balance Transfer Fees)

-Promotional financing on new purchase.
+Promotional financing on new purchases.
 New transactions are also interest-free for 15 months.

-- No annual fee.
+No annual fee.
 Neither the Slate card nor the Blueprint features have any annual fees or balance transfer fees for transfers made within the first 60 days.

 No rewards.
 There is no sign-up bonus, and there are no spending rewards for this card.
 (See also: Best Cash Back Credit Cards)

 Who This Card Is Best For

-If you have credit card debt, then your number one priority should be to pay it off.
-The Chase Slate card helps you to do that by offering 15 months of 0% APR promotional financing on both new purchase and balance transfers with no fees.
-In addition, it offers the power of Blueprint to give you all the information you need to achieve your goals.
-Do not use Slate or any other balance transfer card just to kick the can down the road and worry about paying off your debts another time.
-Just like your favorite cereal can be part of a healthy breakfast, the Slate card can be an important part of a healthy plan to eliminate your credit card debt.
+If you have credit card debt, your number one priority should be to pay it off.
+The Chase Slate card helps you to do that by offering a 0% introductory APR for the first 15 billing cycles on both new purchase and balance transfers with no balance transfer fee for transfers made within the first 60 days of opening the account.
+However, do not use Slate or any other balance transfer card just to kick the can down the road and pay off your debts another time.
+With these features and the Blueprint program, the Slate card can be an important part of paying off and eliminating credit card debt.